Shinu07/Movieflix-movierecommendation/README.md

 This is a Movies recommendation app

-This project use this technologies HTML, CSS, ReactJs.
+This project is made by using technologies like HTML, CSS, ReactJs .

 it has given choice of different geners like Action, Romantic, Drama.